Moldova puts its debt to Gazprom at $8.6 mln, Russian firm disagrees | Headlines

 Moldova puts its debt to Gazprom at $8.6 mln, Russian firm disagrees

-Moldova Energy Minister Victor Parlicov said an international audit had shown that the publicly owned natural gas distributor Moldovagaz owed only $8.6 million, and that the government "does not intend to pay non-existent debts".
-Prime Minister Dorin Recean added: "After clarifications regarding the debt for natural gas, Moldova and citizens are not obliged to pay the corresponding bills."
-Russia's Foreign Ministry urged Moldova to refrain from politicizing the issue of energy supplies.
-"From our side, we would like to note that Gazprom has been a reliable supplier of energy for decades," spokeswoman Maria Zakharov said on the ministry's website.
+But Gazprom and its Moldovan subsidiary said in late 2021 it had accumulated hundreds of millions of dollars in debt.
+Moldova Energy Minister Victor Parlicov said an international audit had shown that the publicly owned natural gas distributor Moldovagaz owed only $8.6 million, and that Chisinau "does not intend to pay non-existent debts".

 - Country: